Stormwater Facilities

 Stormwater Quality Facility – Required Annual Inspections

-As a part of continued maintenance responsibilities, owners must perform an annual inspection that logs any maintenance or repairs performed, current owner contact information and submit the report along with a current photo to the Wentzville Stormwater Coordinator by December 31 each year to avoid compliance enforcement.
+As a part of continued maintenance responsibilities, owners must perform an annual inspection that logs maintenance and repairs performed and current owner contact information.
+Submit the report along with a current photo to the Wentzville Stormwater Division by August 31 each year to avoid compliance enforcement.
 Please contact the Stormwater Division at (636) 327-5101 with any questions.

 For proprietary BMPs, refer to your specific user manual and Operations & Maintenance Plan.
 The inspection form found in the manual/maintenance plan can be uploaded here.